Actipro/Avalonia-Controls/Documentation/topics/themes/image-provider.md

 *A single raster image that is altered to show normal, disabled, monochrome, and monochrome disabled states in both light and dark themes*

 > [!IMPORTANT]
 > [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) can only adapt image types for which it has logic to handle.
 The supported image types are `DrawingImage` and `Bitmap`.
-Other image types, like SVG images from the `Avalonia.Svg` NuGet package, are not currently supported.
+Other non-Avalonia native image types are not currently supported, other than SVG images from the `Svg.Controls.Skia.Avalonia` NuGet package through a special `SvgImageProvider` class that is described below in this topic.

 ## Usage Scenarios for ImageProvider